 Indoor allergies: Could your house be making you sick?

 Do you have indoor allergies?
-If you answered yes, you are part of the more than 55 percent of Americans who sneeze, cough and cry their way through allergy season every year.
+If you answered yes, you are part of the more than 55 percent of Americans who sneeze, cough, and cry their way through allergy season every year.
 But what if your allergies aren’t confined to ragweed season?
 What if, no matter what you do or where you are, you just can’t stop sneezing and coughing?
 What if it is the inside of your house that’s making you sick?

 You walk through the door after a sneeze-free day and Wham!
 You’re hit with a fit of sneezing and coughing.
 Chances are, you’ve got indoor allergies.
 In addition to the sneezing and coughing, other symptoms include: • Dry, scratchy throat • Itchy, watering eyes • Runny nose Indoor allergy symptoms can often mimic cold symptoms.
 If you have symptoms that last for only a few days and are accompanied by fever and chills, it’s probably a cold rather than allergies.

 If your home is making you sick, there are two ways to figure out what the problem is.
 You can either use the “trial and error” method or have allergy testing done.
 Trial and error involve keeping track of where you are when your allergies hit and examining your surroundings for clues.
 Look for patterns and see if you can narrow them down.
 Most likely, though, you will need to see an allergist and have testing performed.
 While you may not be able to eliminate all of the pests in your home, the doctor will be able to make suggestions to help minimize the problem and get you back to yourself.
 Sometimes getting rid of carpet or pets will help to cut down on the allergens, and sometimes medication or allergy shots will help to alleviate the problem.
 But the good news is, you usually don’t have to suffer—something can be done!

 Spring Into Action: How to Get Rid of Seasonal Allergies